-Shetland is one of those places many have heard of but which few visited, although recent TV successes such as the ‘Shetland’ series have spurred interest in the isles.
-I’ve been visiting Shetland regularly since 1988 (though perhaps not as often as I’d like!) and this section of the website is devoted to providing some information and links about the islands.
-Don’t just follow my tips when you’re up there, though – talk to the locals, explore, and don’t forget that the staff at the Tourist Information Centre in Lerwick are a wonderful mine of information.
+Shetland is one of those places many have heard of but few visited, although recent TV successes such as the ‘Shetland’ series have spurred interest.
+I’ve been visiting Shetland regularly since 1988, though perhaps not as often as I’d like!
+This section provides information and links about the islands.
+Don’t just follow my tips, though – talk to the locals, explore, and the staff at the Tourist Information Centre in Lerwick are a wonderful mine of information.

-First of all, the basics: When you visit Shetland you are going further from the mainland than any of the other island groups around the UK.
-You’ve probably heard the stories before, and they’re true; closer to Bergen than Aberdeen, nearer to Oslo than London (although one myth busted: the nearst railway station is actually in the UK, the remote branch line of Thurso).
+First of all, the basics.
+When you visit Shetland you are going further from the mainland than anywhere else in the UK.
+You’ve probably heard the stories before, and they’re true; closer to Bergen than Aberdeen, nearer to Oslo than London… (Although I have to bust one myth: the nearest railway station is at least in the UK, Thurso, on the Far North Line from Inverness).
 This distance and the strong Scandinavian influence is at least partly responsible for shaping the Shetland of today.